viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 ## Next steps

-If you have questions, check out our <a href="/try-viam/faq">FAQ</a> or join our <a href="https://discord.gg/viam">Discord Community</a> ask questions and meet other people working on robots.
+If you have questions, check out our [FAQ](/try-viam/faq/) or join our [Discord Community](https://discord.gg/viam) ask questions and meet other people working on robots.

 {{< cards >}}
   {{% card link="/tutorials/get-started/try-viam-sdk" %}}